mlibrary/search_api/README.md

     // as in the case of a multisearch search.

   'start': INT
     // The index of the item you want to start with.
-    // 0 means you want the first set of results, while any other number means
+0 is the first index.
-    // you want to load another page of results.

   'count': INT
     // The number of results you are requesting.